 4. Upon completing the trip the driver will ensure that the bus is left fueled up and that the

 The interior of the bus is left clean and free of paper, dirt, or other debris.
+Driver has only 30

+minutes to execute these actions and must clock out 30 minutes after arrival at base.

+5. The driver’s trip will start and end at the school where the sponsor requested it.
+As soon as the sponsor signs the ticket, the driver must return to base immediately.
+The trip ticket has an estimated time noted only, please follow the real time and do not ride the clock.

-5. Failure to follow these procedures will result in disciplinary action up to and including
+6. Failure to follow these procedures will result in disciplinary action up to and including

 removal from the field trip list at the discretion of the Administrator.

-6. Saturday Tutorials, a list of volunteers, by cluster, will be created at the beginning of the year.
-Trip will take priority.
+7. Saturday Tutorials, a list of volunteers, by cluster, will be created at the beginning of the year.

 D. FIELD TRIP TICKET

-Complete and properly fill out the trip ticket for each trip and turn it in as soon as you return to the Accountant/Billing Clerk.
+Complete and properly fill out the trip ticket for each trip and turn it in as soon as you return to from the Trip or the Trip Coordinator/Billing Clerk.
 The “In and Out” mileage, number of students transported, purpose of field trip should be legible and correct. -

 Complete a post-trip inspection when you have finished using the bus, fuel it and clean it.